Skip Navigation

 PROCESS MEASURES:

 • Number of educational campaigns, resources, and tools developed and disseminated to raise awareness and support for paid leave policies among employers, employees, and the public.
-(Assesses the advocacy and communication efforts of the strategy)
+(Assesses the support and communication efforts of the strategy)

 Quadrant 2: